youyupei/bc_whitelist_analysis/docs/index.md

 # BLAZE analysis
-This page contains the scripts/codes accociated to the analysis in [BLAZE paper]
+This page contains the scripts/codes accociated to the analysis in [BLAZE paper: doi:]

 ## Analysis on whitelist
 * [scmixology 2](scmixology_data_analysis.html)